box/developer.box.com/pages/sign/request-options/request-expiration.md

 ---
 # Request expiration

-There are situations where you might need to set an expiration date for the signature request.
+There are situations where you might need to [set an expiration date][exp-date] for the signature request.

 For example, imagine a quote for a service that is valid for 30 days.
 This proposal has to be signed by a certain date, and if not, the signature request